 - Considering the loan (bursary) low repayment rate (4 percent), it is necessary to develop strategies of recovery so that the most needy students could benefit. - There is a need to improve quality and availability of TVET and non-formal education if Lesotho is to increase the number of youth and adults who have relevant skills, for employment, decent jobs and entrepreneurship. - There is need for a labour market analysis to ensure courses offered meet the needs of employers. - The MoET is currently considering a three-stream system at secondary schools, which would

-&lt;sup>39Council of Higher Education.
-2016.
-Higher Education Statistical Bulletin.
+37Kingdom of Lesotho.
+2013.
+Higher Education Policy.
 Maseru: CHE include vocational and technical training parallel to the traditional academic route.
 However, building and expanding existing TVET schools could be a more viable option.